 Excessive tearing can be a problem in this breed, so wipe the corners of the eyes clean daily to prevent under-eye stains from forming.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.

-Coat Color And Grooming
+Himalayan Coat Color And Grooming

-The Himalayan is bred in the following point colors: chocolate, seal, lilac, blue, red, cream tortie, blue-cream, chocolate-tortie, lilac-cream, seal lynx, blue lynx, red lynx, cream lynx, tortie lynx, blue-cream lynx, chocolate lynx, lilac lynx, chocolate-tortie lynx and lilac-cream lynx.
+The Himalayan is bred in the following point colors: chocolate, seal, lilac, blue, red, cream tortie, blue-cream, chocolate-tortie, lilac-cream, seal lynx, blue lynx, red lynx, cream lynx, tortie lynx, blue-cream lynx, chocolate lynx, lilac lynx, chocolate-tortie lynx, and lilac-cream lynx.
 The body is various shades of white to fawn with color only on the facial mask and the feet, ears, and tail.

-Himalayans come in different “looks,” known as extreme and traditional.
-“Extreme” Himalayans, those seen in the show ring, have a flatter face, which may come with breathing problems.
+Himalayans come in two different “looks,” known as extreme and traditional.
+Extreme Himalayans, those seen in the show ring, have a flatter face, which may come with breathing problems.
 Cats with the traditional look have a more old-fashioned appearance, with a face that is not as flat and a nose that is set lower on the face with more of a “break,” permitting easier breathing.
 They are registered by the Traditional Cat Association.

 Children And Other Pets

 Himalayan cats are not the best choice for a houseful of boisterous children and dogs.
 They are gentle and docile cats who prefer a quiet and serene environment.
 However, they do not mind being the object of gentle attention from children, as long as the children are respectful of the cat’s boundaries.